NERC-CEH/datalab/code/development-env/docker/README.md

-There are a number of authorisation related environmental variables that need to be set to make the app work locally. [`direnv`](https://direnv.net) can be used to automatically set an unset these variables as you enter and leave the repository directories on your local machine.
+There are a number of authorisation related environmental variables that need to be set to make the app work locally. [`direnv`](https://direnv.net) can be used to automatically set and unset these variables as you enter and leave the repository directories on your local machine.
 This is most easily installed on macOS using the [Homebrew](https://brew.sh) package manager by running the command `brew install direnv`.
 Once `direnv` is installed, follow the instructions